Revised and Updated by Seth Preston on: February, 2021

 - More than 3/4 of visual impairment is estimated to be preventable or correctable

 - 1/3 of age-related macular disease and cataract may be due to smoking

 - 4/5 of blindness and visual impairment occurs in developing countries

 - Women’s Eye Health was formed in response to these troubling facts.

-Why women’s eye health?
+Why does this month highlight women’s eye health in particular?
 Unfortunately, women are more likely than men to have problems with the eye.
 Glaucoma, cataracts, AMD, and even blindness are among the medical issues that the women in our lives may face.

 There are gender-inclusive contributing factors as to why women are prone to dealing with eye problems:

 - Pregnancy is a turbulent change in a woman’s life, thus leaving the body open for dry eye syndrome and light sensitivity.